arifkyi/Mining_Crypto_TheEasiestway/README.md

 Open the web

-then put the wallet address, then you can see the  there/there is one or more workers,
+then put the wallet address, then you can see the  there/there is one or more worker AFTER around 5 MINUTES

-that means your mining is already run properly
+that means your mining is already run properly, CONGRATSSSZZZ